kglw-dot-net/phase1/songs/most-of-what-i-like.md

 >
 > Face to face is nice
 > But sharper than a knife
-> I teeter on it's edge
+> I teeter on its edge
 > Just waiting to be sliced
 > Returning home brain dead
 > And you inject the life